kehantan/labbook/docs/assays/mtt.rst

     * the amount of reagent to use (PBS, trypsin, DMEM, DMSO, MTT, etc.)
     * time of incubation (12, 24, 36, 48 hrs, etc.)

-The whole MTT assay is a long procedure that can span multiple days.
+The whole MTT assay is a long procedure that can took multiple days.
 It takes 3 seperate days to complete 1 round of MTT.
 A typical MTT assay workflow would looks like this:

     * :ref:`Part 1 <mtt-part1>` - trypsinise, count, and seed cells in a 96 well plate
     * :ref:`Part 2 <mtt-part2>` - treatment, meaning treating the cells with compounds